SAP-samples/partner-reference-application/Tutorials/28-CF-Environment-Scaling.md

 > Note: Node.js is a single-threaded runtime.
 Since the Partner Reference Application is developed with CAP Node.js, requests to the application are handled sequentially.
 This means that an increase of entitled CPUs beyond 100% will not increase the throughput.
 This means, vertical scaling beyond a memory size of 4 GB will not improve the performance.

-For more information, see [SAP Help Portal - SAP BTP-Specific Configurations](https://help.sap.com/docs/btp/sap-business-technology-platform/cloud-foundry-environment#sap-btp-specific-configurations).
+For more information, see [SAP BTP-Specific Configurations](https://help.sap.com/docs/btp/sap-business-technology-platform/cloud-foundry-environment#sap-btp-specific-configurations) on SAP Help Portal.

 ### Horizontal Scaling